-Ever heard someone say, “she/he lacks interpersonal skills” Or “their employees have very poor interpersonal skills”.
-If yes, then you probably walked away wondering what are interpersonal skills and how can you improve them?
+Ever heard someone say, “They lack interpersonal skills” Or “Their employees have very poor interpersonal skills”?
+If yes, then you probably walked away wondering what are interpersonal skills and how can you improve them.
 Luckily you are in good company because we are about to answer that question and give you tips on how you can improve your interpersonal skills today.

 Interpersonal skills definition

 What are Interpersonal Skills?
 Simply put, they are people’s skills.
-They are the behaviour we display whenever we communicate or interact with other people.
+They are the behaviours we display when communicating or interacting with others.
 They encompass both verbal and non-verbal skills, such as listening and effective speaking.

 These skills are a crucial part of our existence.
 How good yours are, determines how wonderful your social and career life will be.
 They are especially essential to your profession as they will help you gain allies and prove to your supervisor that you can help bring out the best in others only by being around them, hence setting you up for career success.
 Great examples of interpersonal skills include: